MichiganTech/.github/profile/README.md

 ## MichiganTech

 This is a playground for educational activities that require or might benefit from a revision control system.
-If/When in need of a new repository or enabling a new organization feature within GitHub.com (e.g., *Copilot for Business*, etc.), please contact
+If/When in need of a new repository or a new organization-wide feature within GitHub.com (e.g., *Copilot for Business*, etc.), please contact

 Dr. Gowtham, PhD